KyleTryon/sentry-alert-tx-1/Readme.md

 ### **Ringtones**

-Default ringtones are in src/ringtones/ringtones.h.
-You can define new ones in data/ringtones.json (requires code to load from SPIFFS/LittleFS).
-Select and preview ringtones via the "Ringtones" menu.
+The device includes 14 built-in ringtones with optimized binary format.
+Add custom RTTTL files to `data/ringtones/` and run `make ringtones` to include them.
+Access the "Ringtones" menu to select and preview sounds.

-### **Beeper Hero Game**
+### **BeeperHero Game**

-Access the "Games" menu and select "Beeper Hero."
-Use the physical buttons to hit notes as they scroll down.
+Access the "Games" menu and select "BeeperHero."
+Use buttons A, B, C to hit notes as they scroll down, following the rhythm of the selected ringtone.

 ## **🔧 Customization**

-* **Ringtones:** Modify src/ringtones/ringtones.h or add JSON files to data/ringtones.json.
+* **Ringtones:** Add RTTTL files to `data/ringtones/` and run `make ringtones`
-* **Fonts:** Place custom bitmap fonts in data/fonts/.
+* **UI Components:** Create custom components using the React-like framework
-* **UI Themes:** Adjust colors and drawing routines in src/ui/UIManager.cpp.
+* **Game Difficulty:** Modify game settings in `src/config/settings.h`
-* **Game Difficulty:** Modify GAME\_SPEED\_LEVEL in src/config/settings.h.
+* **Hardware Integration:** Extend with sensors, displays, or other peripherals

 ## **🤝 Contributing**